SPOORTHI-HR/Regression-Models-in-ML-main/README.md

 🙌 Collaborators
 Spoorthi H R– Creator and primary developer

-Victor – Contributor and collaborator on model evaluation and documentation
+https://github.com/Victor-Ikechukwu/Victor-Ikechukwu -  Contributor and collaborator on model evaluation and documentation

 📃 License
 This project is open source and available under the MIT License